We Have a Fabry Disease Misdiagnosis

 What is Fabry disease?

 Fabry disease is the result of mutations in the GLA gene.
-This mutation causes an affected individual’s body not to produce an enzyme known as a-galactosidase A, or it prevents this enzyme from working properly.
-This then leads to a build-up of glycosphingolipids in the body’s cells, which damages different parts of the body, triggering the many symptoms of the syndrome.
+This mutation causes an affected individual’s body to fail to produce an enzyme known as a-galactosidase A, or it prevents this enzyme from working properly.
+This then leads to a build-up of glycosphingolipids in the body’s cells, which damages different parts of the body, triggering the many different symptoms of the syndrome.

 Symptoms of Fabry generally appear in later childhood, from around ten years of age.
 However, many patients do not report any symptoms until adulthood.
 As a multisystem disorder, the disease may affect the hearing and ears, skin, neuropathic systems, gastrointestinal system, kidneys, heart, and brain of affected individuals.